Vicious, vigorous, and vibrant vines

 Poison Ivy grows just about anywhere and has three separate growth patterns to fool you.
 It can crawl on the ground.
 It can cling to the bark of a tree and send out horizontal branches that look like part of the tree.
 It can also just grow straight up from the ground like a shrub.
 (See the photo.)
 Poison Ivy always has three leaflets and while there are other plants with this arrangement they are usually not vines.
 Ask any gardener to help you identify it.

 So how to you get rid of it?
 To be honest, you probably can't, but you can reduce its presence.
 The first step is to prepare yourself for attack.
 Slather on waterproof sun screen or one of the specialty poison ivy blocks to protect your skin and wear long sleeves if you can stand it.
-Designate one pair of gloves as P.I. gloves—don't use them for regular gardening chores, because the oils will persist.
+Designate one pair of gloves as P.I. gloves and don't use them for regular gardening chores, because the oils will persist.
 Pull up the smaller vines.
 Cut the vines growing up trees as close to the ground as possible and cut off the horizontal branches that you can reach to prevent accidental contact.
 Put the vines in the yard waste, not in your compost pile.
 Wipe your skin with alcohol first and wash yourself using lots of soap and lots of water as soon as you can.
-I usually wash with more than one type of soap/detergent (bar soap, body wash, and shampoo) because each one has a different method for cutting grease.
-I use the coldest water I can stand—you don't want to open up your pores.
+Wash with more than one type of soap/detergent (bar soap, body wash, and shampoo) because each one has a different method for cutting grease.
+Use the coldest water you can stand: you don't want to open up your pores.
 Wash your clothes, too.

 Are you done?
-No. It will grow again from the roots and pieces you didn't get the first time around.
+No. It will probably grow again from the roots and pieces you didn't get the first time around.
 Pull them up again.
-The third time go in with an herbicide and carefully apply on the new growth.
+If they come back a third time, go in with an herbicide and carefully apply on the new growth.
 The reason you need to pull it up twice is to reduce the abundance and weaken the plants.
 At this point you may be done for six months, but plan to start again later.
 Each time should be easier than the last, but the birds we love to attract to our property will disperse more seeds.

 If you do end up with a rash, two natural remedies are Jewelweed or Touch-me-not (Impatiens wallerana) and Plantain Weed (Plantago major).
 (Not the banana-like fruit.)
 Rub crushed leaves and stems on the rash.
 Jewelweed can actually prevent a rash if applied to areas of contact.
 Note: The weeping blisters from a Poison Ivy rash may be gross, but they're not contagious.
 Poison Ivy rash is contact dermatitis and only direct contact with the plant's oils produces the allergic reaction.